electron/electronjs.org-old/CONTRIBUTING.md

 ## Commit and Pull Request Semantics

-We use [Semantic Pull Requests](https://github.com/probot/semantic-pull-requests) to standardize our history
+We use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification to standardize our commit history.
+To enforce this convention on commit messages and/or pull request titles, we use the [Semantic Pull Requests](https://github.com/probot/semantic-pull-requests) bot.

 ### Commit Messages